obyxcc/supid/README.md

-This is a work in progress script that will allow GNU/Linux users with slower internet connections to install packages and update their systems overnight at a specified starting time
+This is a work in progress script that will allow GNU/Linux users with slower internet connections to install packages and download updates for their systems overnight at a specified starting time

 ![SUPID](screen.jpg)